ollipal/pole4bot/README.md

 ## Setup
 Create a `.env` file to `pole4bot/` with a Telegram bot token `BOT_TOKEN=...` that has been gotten from https://t.me/botfather .
+Optionally you can also set `ADMIN=...` user id variable, who is the user to which the polling errors are sent.

 Install Docker: https://docs.docker.com/get-docker/
 and Docker Compose: https://docs.docker.com/compose/install/